MattBCoding/MattBCoding/README.md

 Following a successful twenty year career in the automotive industry, one that took me around the world, my wife and I settled in the south east of Ireland.
 I have since returned to education to pursue a degree in business along with a diploma in software development.

 Within the diploma I completed five assessment projects earning a distinction for the first four projects and I am currently awaiting the results of the fifth.
-I am currently continuing to expand my knowledge by working through a course in Java on Udemy, whilst I am practising my web development skills with through the development of my personal portfolio site.
+I am currently continuing to expand my knowledge by working through a course in Java on Udemy, whilst I am practising my web development skills through the development of my personal portfolio site.
 I am also in discussions with a couple of organisations to redevelop or create their websites to provide further portfolio examples.
 ***

 So far within the course I have gained experience with the following